Chlebičov

 Chlebičov (Klebsch) is a municipality and village in Opava District in the Moravian-Silesian Region of the Czech Republic.
 It has about 1,200 inhabitants.
 It is part of the historic Hlučín Region.

 History

 The first written mention of Chlebičov is from 1250.
-Since 1742 the village belonged to Prussia after Maria Theresa had been defeated.
-In 1920 it became a part of Czechoskovakia.
-Between 1979 and 1990 Chlebičov was an administrative part of Velké Hoštice, since 1990 it has been a separate municipality.
+From 1742 to 1918, after Empress Maria Theresa had been defeated, the village belonged to Prussia.
+In 1920, the municipality became a part of Czechoskovakia.
+Between 1979 and 1990, Chlebičov was an administrative part of Velké Hoštice.
+Since 1990, it has been a separate municipality.